ChildsplayOSU/bogl-docs/tutorials/types.md

 Something useful that we can do with types is extend them.
 An extended type is created by taking an existing type and adding more possible values to it.
 To create an extended type we must first define the name of the new type (just like creating a normal type), and then set it equal to the type we are extending, followed by an ampersand `&` and a new set of possible values surrounded by curly brackets `{}`.
 Below is an example of creating a new extended type (IceCreamFlavor) based off of an existing one (ClassicIceCreamFlavor).
 {% highlight haskell %}
-type ClassicIceCreamFlavor = {Vanilla, Chocolate, Strawberry} -- Regular enumerated type
+type ClassicIceCreamFlavor = {Vanilla, Chocolate, Strawberry} -- Regular enumeration type
 {% endhighlight %}
 ![ClassicIceCreamFlavor](../imgs/types-ClassicIceCreamFlavor.jpg)
 {% highlight haskell %}